OpenType/opentype-layout/docs/docneeds.md

 Mark Attachment?

 ### How are Ligature Components formed and unformed?
+In a 1 to many lookup how are marks attached?

 #### How does a glyph become a ligature component?
 What kind of lookup and which glyphs become ligature components

 #### How does a ligature component lose its component status?
 Once a glyph is a ligature component, is it possible to turn it back into a normal base/mark?

+## Cursive Attachment

+### Cursive attachment of marks

+What happens?
+What happens if the first glyph is subsequently adjusted.

+## Cluster Definitions

+### What is the cluster definition for each shaping engine including DFLT